vietfood/cs4all-vn/transformers.md

 * **Prefill** processes a long prompt and saves its attention activations in a Key-Value Cache (KV Cache) for use in generation, specifically the key-value projections in the attention block.
 * **Generation** batches several of these KV caches together and samples tokens from each of them.

 Each KV cache is then effectively an array of size $[2, S, L, K, H]$ where the 2 accounts for the keys and values.
 This is quite large!
 The total size of the Key-Value cache in int8 is $2SLKH$.
-For a moderately-sized model with 8k context length, 64 layers, and $NK = NH = D = 8192$, this is $2 \cdot 8192 \cdot 64 \cdot 8192 = 8\text{GiB}$.
+For a moderately-sized model with 8k context length, 64 layers, and $KH = NH = D = 8192$, this is $2 \cdot 8192 \cdot 64 \cdot 8192 = 8\text{GiB}$.
 You can see why we would want to use GMQA with $K \ll N$.

 ## What Should You Take Away from this Section?